-Find out what you can expect from and how to work with a relocation firm.
-If your company is relocating you, look at it from the HR manager’s perspective on Expatica HR’s Relocation section.
+Find out what you can expect from and how to work with a relocation agency.
 Also, consider relocation consultants who can help you plan your move with maximum efficiency.

 Tax rules vary across the world for foreign-earned income so make sure that you are aware of your obligations and take the necessary paperwork with you.
 Visit Expatica’s Tax section for information and tips regarding taxation abroad.

-Visit our Partners and Kids sections to find information on moving with your partner and children including tips for relocating with teens and preparing your kids for the move.
-Check out our Languages section for tips not only on learning a new language but on bringing up children with more than one language.
+Visit our Partners and Kids sections to find information on moving with your partner and children including tips for relocating with teens and moving abroad with your family.
+Check out our Languages section for tips on learning a new language.

-The Expatica article ‘Notes for country movers’ offers sound advice to singles: Don't become a hermit or a bar-fly.
+The Expatica article ‘Moving abroad on your own’ offers sound advice to singles: Don’t become a hermit or a bar-fly.
 Get out and about and try to network.
 Socialise with people from the office, carry on with your favourite sport, hobby or interest and this way you likely will meet some like-minded people, even if they don’t speak the same language.
 Couples, especially if one partner isn’t working, also need to focus on making new contacts and building up a network in their new land.

 Repatriation isn’t easy, but, like relocation, if you prepare well and know what you can expect, the move will be smoother.